Sadak 2: Nepotism debate

 Sadak 2's trailer was released on August 12, 2020, and faced vote brigading owing to the nepotism debate sparked after the death of Indian actor Sushant Singh Rajput.
-Rajput was initially considered to play the lead role opposite Alia Bhatt, but later he was opted out of this film.
-Speculating that Rajput had been upset over being shut out of the film industry, due to hiring practises that favoured children of established film personalities, Rajput's fans blamed notable people in Bollywood, including Sadak 2 director Mahesh Bhatt and his daughter Alia.
+Speculating that Rajput had been upset over being shut out of the film industry, due to hiring practices that favored children of established film personalities, Rajput's fans blamed notable people in Bollywood, including Sadak 2 director Mahesh Bhatt and his daughter Alia.
 Within two days of its release, the trailer had received 5.3 million dislikes on YouTube and became the second most disliked video within a week's time.
-As of 25 December 2021, the trailer has received 13.8 million dislikes.

 Hurting Hindu sentiments

 In July 2020, a resident of Bihar filed a complaint against the makers of the film, stating that the film's poster featured an image of Kailash Mansarovar, which "hurt Hindu sentiments".
 The Vishva Hindu Parishad also criticised the film's trailer for similar reasons.